-The diversity in the properties and applications of spinels with the general formula of AB_2O_4 arises from the variety of cations, magnetic or nonmagnetic, that can be substituted at the tetrahedral A-sites and octahedral B-sites of the spinel structure [1-9].
-Recent studies on a special subclass of spinels (having nonmagnetic cations such as Zn^{2+} , Mg^{2+} , Ge^{4+} , etc. at the A-sites and magnetic cations at the B-sites) reveals intriguing magnetic and structural properties at low temperatures.
-As first pointed out by Anderson [10], these spinels have inherent magnetic frustration, making the long-range magnetic order, if at all present, highly dependent on various other factors [4-6, 9, 11].

-Examples of such spinels are ZnFe_2O_4 [12], defect spinel MgMnO3 [13], and GeCo2O4 [14, 15].
+The diversity in the properties and applications of spinels with the general formula of AB2O4 arises from the variety of cations, magnetic or nonmagnetic, that can be substituted at the tetrahedral A-sites and octahedral B-sites of the spinel structure [1-9].
+Recent studies on a subclass of spinels having nonmagnetic cations such as Zn2+, Mg2+, and Ge4+ at the A-sites and magnetic cations at the B-sites reveal intriguing magnetic and structural properties at low temperatures.
+As first pointed out by Anderson [10], these spinels have inherent magnetic frustration, making the long-range magnetic order, if at all present, highly dependent on various other factors [4-6,9,11].
+Examples of such spinels are ZnFe2O4 [12], defect spinel MgMnO3 [13], and GeCo2O4 [14,15].
 The latter is the subject of this paper.
 It is noteworthy that GeCo2O4, hereafter listed as GCO for brevity, has been substantially investigated in connection with its use as an anode material for Li-ion batteries [16-19].
-Moreover, the nanostructures of GCO found applications in the renewable energy sectors such as fuel-cells, electrochemical sensors, and supercapacitors [17, 19].
+Moreover, the nanostructures of GCO have found applications in the renewable energy sectors such as fuel cells, electrochemical sensors, and supercapacitors [17,19].

-The magnetic properties of GCO have been under intense investigations in recent years because of its distinct magnetoelectric features linked to the noncollinear spin arrangement and distorted cubic structure.
-Based in part on several previous electron-spin resonance, magnetic, and neutron diffraction studies in GCO [14, 20-28], Pramanik et al. [15] presented results on the magnetic ground state, magnetic-field-induced transitions, and optical bandgap of GCO.
-Summarizing these results, it has been shown that GCO contains a pyrochlore lattice of Co^{2+} spin moments with effective spin S = 1/2, consisting of alternate planes of kagomé (KGM) and triangular (TRI) spins lying perpendicular to the [111] direction.
-The dominant in-plane exchange constant between the Co^{2+} spins is ferromagnetic (FM).
-However, the spins in the neighboring planes are ordered antiferromagnetically (AFM) with $\mathbf{q} = (\frac{1}{2}, \frac{1}{2}, \frac{1}{2})$ to yield an overall AFM order in the absence of any external magnetic field below the Néel temperature $T{\rm N} = 20.4 \, {\rm K}$ [15].
-Due to such a peculiar magnetic behaviour, specially owing to the frustrated AFM ordering with $\mathbf{q} = (\frac{1}{2}, \frac{1}{2}, \frac{1}{2})$, various exotic competing magnetic phases such as classical and quantum spin liquid phases, recently reported in (111)-oriented quasitwo-dimensional spinels through a geometric lattice design approach, can be realized in GCO at low temperatures [11, 29, 30].
+The magnetic properties of GCO have been under intense investigation in recent years because of the distinct magnetoelectric features linked to the noncollinear spin arrangement and distorted cubic structure.
+Based in part on several previous electron-spin resonance, magnetic, and neutron diffraction studies in GCO [14,20-28], Pramanik et al. [15] recently presented results on the magnetic ground state, magnetic-field-induced transitions, and optical band gap of GCO.
+Summarizing these results, it was shown that GCO contains a pyrochlore lattice of Co2+ spin moments which have effective spin S = 1/2 (instead of S = 3/2 as expected from the Hund's rules) due to the effects of the spin-orbit coupling and Jahn-Teller distortion.
+The magnetic ordering consists of alternate planes of kagome (KGM) and triangular (TRI) spins lying perpendicular to the [111] direction.
+The dominant in-plane exchange constant between the Co2+ spins is ferromagnetic (FM).
+However, the spins in the neighboring planes are ordered antiferromagnetically (AFM) with q $=(\frac{1}{2},\frac{1}{2},\frac{1}{2})$ to yield an overall AFM order in the absence of any external magnetic field below the Néel temperature $T_N = 20.4 \text{ K}$ [15].
+Due to such a peculiar magnetic behavior,